IS-120/responsive-images-svg/README.md

 | tablet | `768px`   | 4:3             |
 | mobile | `380px`   | 1:1             |

 The ratios are guides.
 You are welcome to use different ratios based on your own preferences.
 If you'd like a full screen hero image, don't try to force the sizing with HTML.
-After we learn CSS, you use CSS to make the image fill the entire screen.
+After we learn CSS, you can use CSS to make the image fill the entire screen.

 ### Steps to create your hero `<picture>` element